How To Unblock a Toilet On Your Travels

 The last resort tactic of every desperate toilet blocker, and something that we’ve all done at least once.
 Leave the evidence and get away from the scene of the crime as fast as possible.
 This tactic should only be employed in cases of severe toilet blockage.
 We’ve all had that heart stopping moment when we’re in a fancy restaurant, marking our territory only to realise afterwards that the flush doesn’t work or there’s no water in the tank.
 Doing a runner is last resort city and so I’d like to take this moment to apologise to the poor toilet lady in Cuba, for reasons I won’t go in to right now.

 There you have it – your insider’s practical guide to how to unblock a toilet and/ or conceal the evidence of your (probably) victimless crime.
-Next week, what to do when you’ve run out of toilet paper… (RIP socks).
+Next week, what to do when you’ve run out of toilet paper… (lorazepam online uk).